Ambar

 Type: Heirloom

-Description: orange and green speckle-striped shell, contains shell-less or naked
+Description: orange and green speckle-striped shell, contains shell-less or naked seeds

 Cooking Uses: flesh and seeds are both good for roasting and baking